-Suzanne Mooney is our Writing Team Manager.
+Suzanne Mooney is our Head Writer.
 She joined us in December 2019 and has worked for 16 years in event fundraising—helping nonprofits raise money for their missions through runs, walks, bike rides and other athletic fundraising events.
 During her mom’s battle with breast cancer, Suzanne discovered it was possible to make a living by making the world a better place.
 When she’s not working, you can find Suzanne running, riding her bike or snuggling old dogs.

 Lauren Evoy Davis

 Lauren Evoy Davis is our Patient Power Staff Writer and is a lifelong storyteller with a passion for health and wellness.
 Her writing career has focused on cancer care, supportive care, new therapies, and the interplay of technology and medicine.
 She graduated from American University in Washington, DC with an MA in journalism and her curiosity about healthy living keeps her learning all the time.
 Lauren lives in Chesapeake Beach, MD, with her husband and two daughters.
 When not working, she enjoys paddle boarding on the Chesapeake Bay and walking on the beach.

 Program Manager and Staff Writer